6 Essential Homestead Kitchen Tools and Equipment

 Bread Machine (I wore out a couple of these before I discovered that I didn’t need it — use a stand mixer and bake it in the oven)

 This is my list.
 Feel free to disagree with me.
-What equipment have you found essential in your food preservation efforts?
+What tools and equipment do you use for your homestead kitchen and food preservation efforts?
 Leave a comment to help other readers.